 Plan Your Visit To Hoghton Tower

-Hoghton Tower offers a wealth of activities for all ages throughout the year, from a tour of the house with one of our entertaining and informative guides, to walks around the beautiful grounds and public footpaths, a host of events or a shopping spree in the Stables Gift Shop.
+Hoghton Tower offers a wealth of activities for all ages throughout the year, from a tour of the house with one of our entertaining and informative guides, to walks around the beautiful grounds and public footpaths or a host of events.

 Why not combine your visit with a trip to one of the many other local attractions listed?
-Or break up your day with a tasty lunch in the tea room?
+Or break up your day with a tasty lunch or afternoon tea in Hoghton Tower tea room?

-Please ask in the Gift Shop, Ticket Booth or Tea Room if you require assistance.
+Please ask in the Office, Ticket Office or Tea Room if you require assistance.